liamhays/hpex/README.md

 ![The dialog shown as a file is sent](manual_photos/transfer_window.png)

 If the file you want to send is a binary HP object, HPex will calculate the size and checksum of the object.
-I need to point out that the code to do this is not mine.
+The code that calculates this is not mine.
 It is my own Python translation of the C source from the program `TASC`, by Jonathan T. Higa, on Joe Horn's Goodies Disk #7.
 I took the checksum-calculating part and converted it to Python.

 If the file you want to send is an ASCII HP object, HPex will parse the `%%HP` header and inform you in the same dialog.